 Just because you don’t currently own your home doesn’t mean that you don’t need insurance to protect your belongings.
-Many apartment complexes may even require that you purchase Renters Insurance as part of your move-in agreement.
-Like a Homeowners Insurance Policy, Renters Insurance provides an affordable means to protect your belongings from against damage or theft.
-A burst pipe or a break-in can happen to anyone, and can leave you wondering how you are going to afford replacing your damaged or missing stuff.
-Renters Insurance also provides limited Liability Coverage in the event that something happens to a guest while in your home.
+Many apartment complexes may even require that you purchase Renter’s insurance as part of your move in agreement.
+Either way, Renter’s insurance is an affordable way to cover your belongings and protect yourself from unexpected damages and injuries.

 Protect Your Personal Belongings

-Your apartment complex’s (or landlord’s) insurance will likely only cover damages to the property and any of their belongings, but not any of yours.
-That’s why there is Renters Insurance – to provide you with protection for all of your stuff.
-Under Renters Insurance, you are reimbursed for the full cost to replace your items, and not their depreciated value!
-Renters Insurance protects personal belongings such as:
+Your apartment complex’s (or landlord’s) insurance will likely only cover damages to the property and any of their belongings, but not any of your belongings.
+That’s why there is Renter’s insurance – to provide you with protection since your landlord’s policy won’t.
+Under Renter’s insurance, you are reimbursed for the full cost to replace your items, and not their depreciated value!

-Renters Insurance also includes coverage for medical payments in the event someone is injured while at your place (e.g. fall or dog bite).
-In the event that you are sued for further damages, your Renters Insurance policy will be there to cover your legal fees and liability costs.
+Renter’s insurance also includes coverage for medical payments in the event someone is injured while at your place (e.g. fall or dog bite).
+In the event you are sued for further damages, your Renter’s insurance policy will be there to cover your legal fees and liability costs.

-If a catastrophic event were to happen, like a hurricane, Renters Insurance may also cover your hotel expenses if you need a place to stay if you have been evacuated or while your place is being repaired.
+In the event of a catastrophic event, Renter’s insurance can also cover your hotel expenses if you need a place to stay while your place is being repaired.
 It can even reimburse you for meals.